 In a nutshell, my homepage, podcasts, other websites, and writing all aim to produce quality content for people who want certain things:

 - Serious academic content for understanding the Bible in its own context, unfiltered by creeds and traditions — but made decipherable to those who don’t live in the ivory tower.
 In other words, I view it my duty as a biblical scholar to make scholarship comprehensible to the interested non-specialist.
-I believe it’s a critical need in the Church (and outside it, too).
-Every church has five or six people in it who are desperate for content — who are withering from content malnutrition.
+You could think of me as a missionary to the church in terms of exposing the normal person-in-the-pew to serious academic scholarship on the Bible and biblical theology.
+I believe it’s a critical need.
+Most churches today are more about perpetuating their denominational subculture or keeping those who attend adequately entertained than making them think.
+In my experience, every church has five or six people in it who are desperate for content — who are withering from content malnutrition.
+The rest of the people in churches don’t know they’re malnourished.
 I’m here to help.
-If you sense that there’s got to be more to the Bible than self-help platitudes and Sunday School lessons with adult illustrations, who’d love to be taught something more than the basics of the gospel, and who hope that Jesus is more than a cosmic life coach, you’re in the right place.
-I write at the Naked Bible blog and teach through the Naked Bible Podcast with you in mind.
+If you sense that there’s got to be more to the Bible than self-help platitudes and Sunday School lessons with adult illustrations, and that Jesus just has to be more than a cosmic life coach, you’re in the right place.
+I write at the Naked Bible blogand teach through the Naked Bible Podcast with you in mind.
 You’re also the person I had in view when I wrote The Unseen Realm: Recovering the Supernatural Worldview of the Bible.
 The book is a bestseller, despite the fact that it’s not available in stores.
 That was deliberate.
 You know that no one walks into a Christian bookstore looking for serious content.
 I know it, too.